fepitre/mmdebstrap/README.md

 Tests
 =====

-The script `test.sh` compares the output of mmdebstrap with debootstrap in several scenarios.
-Since debootstrap needs superuser privileges, `test.sh` needs `sudo` to run.

 The script `coverage.sh` runs mmdebstrap in all kind of scenarios to execute all code paths of the script.
 It verifies its output in each scenario and displays the results gathered with Devel::Cover.
-Due to a whacky setup and to also test root mode, this script needs superuser privileges.
+It also compares the output of mmdebstrap with debootstrap in several scenarios.

 Bugs
 ====